 - STmag = -2.5 Log F_lam -21.10

 - ABmag = -2.5 Log F_nu - 48.60

 where F_nu is expressed in erg cm-2 s-1 Hz-1, and F_lam in erg cm-2 s-1 Ang-1.
 An object with a constant flux distribution F_nu = 3.63 x 10-20 erg cm-2 s-1 Hz-1 at all wavelengths will have ABmag=0 at all wavelengths, and similarly an object with F_lam = 3.63 x 10-9 erg cm-2 s-1 Ang-1 will have STmag=0.

 Photometric Keywords in the SCI extention of ACS images:

-(keywords affected by the sensitivity curve update are highlighted)
+(Keywords affected by the sensitivity curve update are in bold font.)

 - PHOTMODE: Observation configuration for photometric calibration.

 - PHOTFLAM: inverse sensitivity (erg cm-2 s-1 Ang-1).

 - PHOTZPT: ST magnitude zeropopint (= -21.10).